calroc/Thun/docs/reference/Function-Reference.md

 Combinator

-Given a quoted program on TOS and anything as the second stack item run the program without disturbing the stack and replace the two args with the first result of the program.
+Given a quoted program on TOS and anything as the second stack item run the program without disturbing the rest of the stack and replace the two args with the first result of the program.

              ... x [Q] app1